 By sharing your professional knowledge and expertise, you can make a positive difference in Canada and around the world.
-We’ve been successfully matching our expert Volunteer Advisors (VAs) with clients and partners in over 120 countries since 1967.
+We’ve been successfully matching our CESO Advisors with clients and partners in over 120 countries since 1967.
 Our volunteers drive both economic and social change by strengthening the private sector and creating an environment for communities to thrive.

-Our expert VAs are highly-skilled professionals who advise, mentor and share strategic and technical expertise with partners and clients through a planned sequence of short-term, strategic assignments.
+Our Advisors are highly-skilled professionals who advise, mentor and share strategic and technical expertise with partners and clients through a planned sequence of short-term, strategic assignments.
 They are Canadian citizens (or permanent residents) who represent a wide range of industries and professional skill sets.

 Complete the CESO Volunteer application form and attach your resume.

-Each application is carefully reviewed to ensure a strong match between a volunteer’s skills and the needs of the project.
+Each application is carefully reviewed to ensure there is a strong match between a volunteer’s skills and the needs of CESO assignments.

 You will be invited a link to watch a 15-minute orientation video to learn more about CESO, followed by a phone interview and reference checks.